Delve.ai

 Are Synthetic Personas the New Normal of User Research?

 Synthetic personas mimic and predict customer behavior with ease.
-As such, brands can actively use them to conduct user surveys, test new features, and develop ad creatives.
+Hence, brands can actively use them to test new product features, conduct research studies, and develop ad creatives.

 Table Of Contents

-So, it’s not a surprise that large language models can replace real-world people in surveys, interviews, and research studies.
-Market researchers are already using generative AI tools like ChatGPT to create synthetic personas that can mimic, describe, and (sometimes) successfully predict human behavior.
+Market researchers are now using generative AI tools like ChatGPT to create synthetic personas that can mimic, describe, and (sometimes) successfully predict human behavior.
 The goal is simple: reduce the cost of marketing while improving user experiences.
+Built with large language models (LLMs) and artificial intelligence, these synthetic participants can potentially replace real people in surveys, interviews, and other types of research studies.

-Synthetic personas do away with traditional consumer research, which marketers believe is critical to understanding customers and selling their products.
-However, these methods are expensive and time-consuming.
-More importantly, they require big budgets and human resources – people who are willing to participate in a survey and answer your questions.
-With marketing costs on the rise and people becoming sensitive about the kind of data they share, market researchers often find it difficult to collect quality customer information.
+Traditional market research studies are critical to understanding customers and selling products.
+However, they’re expensive and time-consuming.
+More importantly, they require big budgets and human resources, people who are willing to participate in a survey and answer your questions.
+With marketing costs on the rise and people becoming sensitive about the kind of data they share, market researchers often find it difficult to collect high-quality customer information.

-It is this bottleneck – collecting, processing, and analyzing consumer demographic and behavioral data – that synthetic personas try to solve.
-Although they cannot replace qualitative and quantitative research involving human interactions, they can supplement your research methods by helping you get a general idea of the reaction your products or marketing campaigns will receive and make informed decisions.
+Synthetic personas strive to solve these bottlenecks, i.e., collecting, processing, and analyzing consumer demographic and behavioral data.
+Although synthetic users cannot fully replace qualitative and quantitative research involving human interactions, you can use them to supplement your research and get a general idea of the reaction your products or marketing campaigns will receive.

 What Is a Synthetic Persona?

-A synthetic persona is a virtual customer created using AI and machine learning algorithms based on user demographics, psychographics, and behavioral data.
+A synthetic persona, also known as a synthetic user, is a virtual customer created using AI and machine learning algorithms based on user demographics, psychographics, and behavioral data.
 It provides an accurate representation of a specific audience segment, describing their likes, dislikes, thoughts, preferences, needs, and challenges.
-Though synthetic users seem similar to customer personas, they are different in the sense that you can directly interact with or talk to them.
+They might seem similar to customer personas, but unlike personas, you can actually interact with them (eg, talk to them about their problems).

-They are no different from AI humans created by companies using model generation and sophisticated puppeteering.
-Such avatars can track eye movements, facial expressions, and pupil dilation to understand human emotions and offer helpful instructions (or in some cases, sell their products or services).
+Synthetic customers are no different from the AI humans created by companies using model generation and sophisticated puppeteering.
+The latter can track eye movements, facial expressions, and pupil dilation to understand human emotions and offer helpful instructions.
+In some cases, you can also use AI avatars to market your products or services.

 synthesia ai avatars

-Depending on the goal of your research study, you can create a diverse set of synthetic personas using ChatGPT or dedicated persona generation platforms like Delve AI.
-They are fairly easy to create and are cheaper than recruiting and conducting research with real people.
+Depending on the goal of your research study, you can create a diverse set of synthetic respondents using ChatGPT or dedicated AI persona generators like Delve AI.
+They are fairly easy to create and are cheaper than recruiting and conducting research with real people (for instance, Delve AI offers synthetic research functionalities at $0.99 per synthetic user).
 You have complete control over the data fed into the system and can ask follow-up questions to take the interview forward.

 Note: ChatGPT takes a lot of prompting to understand the right customer segment and adopt the related user persona.

-For synthetic users to work, you need to ensure that there are standards in place.
+For synthetic users to work, you need to ensure that there are certain standards in place.
 Your data needs to be validated before it’s fed into the AI systems.
-The resulting personas also need to be cross-checked and compared with real use cases before you use them.
+The resulting personas also need to be cross-checked, compared, and validated with real-world use cases before you use them.

-A synthetic persona is a methodology wherein you feed a selected amount of customer data into large language models (LLMs) like GPT-3 and prompt it to adopt the “persona” of an actual customer based on the data you provided.
+To create a synthetic persona, you need to feed a selected amount of customer data into large language models like GPT-3 and prompt it to adopt the “persona” of an actual customer based on the data you’ve provided.
 This data mostly contains demographic information like age, gender, and location, along with psychographic attributes, such as personality traits, attitudes, lifestyles, and interests.
-The persona generated is then used in customer surveys to give out human-like responses.
+The persona generated can then be used in customer surveys to give out human-like responses.

 synthetic persona workflow

-Now, the accuracy of the synthetic personas is directly proportionate to the quality of the training data.
+Now, the accuracy of synthetic personas is directly proportional to the quality of the training data.
 The higher the quality, the better your personas.
 If your input data is generic and inaccurate, the output will also be the same.

 Data concerns aside, you can use synthetic users to simulate a diverse range of customers and ask them about their needs, pain points, and challenges regarding your product or service.
-You can use them in qualitative research to get user insights, build product designs, and test ad creatives across multiple target audiences.
-The great thing about synthetic personas is that you can interview respondents from the comfort of your home or office.
+You can use them in qualitative research to get user insights, refine product designs, and test ad creatives across multiple target audiences.
+One of the best things about synthetic audiences is that you can interview them from the comfort of your home or office, 24/7.

-AI-powered virtual assistants can carry out user research by interviewing people on your behalf – sometimes in multiple languages, 24/7.
+Further, AI-powered virtual assistants can run user research by interviewing people on your behalf – sometimes in multiple languages.
 They can analyze consumer responses to ask personalized follow-up questions.
-Synthetic personas additionally help quant researchers study unreachable demographics and fill in missing data and surveys using advanced predictive capabilities.
-Niche audience segments can be analyzed, with no additional costs involved.
+Synthetic user personas also help quant researchers study unreachable demographics and fill in missing data using advanced predictive capabilities.
+Niche audience segments can be analyzed, with no extra costs involved.

 Creating Synthetic Users with Delve AI: Plus Other ChatGPT Prompts